 If you have many work experiences, only include those which are relevant to the type of work you are looking to get into, or you can risk having too many pages with unnecessary experiences taking up too much space.
 On the other hand, if you have minimal work experience, try leading with your education history first and then your work experience afterward.

 Keep to a Reasonable Length

 The length of your CV is also a consideration to think about.
 Many experts believe 1-2 pages is a fairly reasonable amount, with a focus on your most relevant experiences.
 It is vital that you focus on what you will eventually want to talk about in the interview and the elements which showcase you at your best.

 It is crucial you make sure to add the correct contact details, to receive any possible communication from an employer.
-These details should be included on the first page of the CV.
+These details should include on the first page of the CV.
 There is nothing worse than crafting and submitting the perfect CV only to have made a spelling mistake in your email, or given a wrong number.

 Keep your contact details brief.
 A full home address is not necessary, and simply including your town of residency is enough.
 A phone number and email are both handy to add to your CV as a means of getting in contact.
 Nowadays, many people who have Linkedin profiles also include their profile’s link, which is recommended.
 This gives employers a chance to see your digital presence and a quick look over your experiences there.